Provably Efficient Long-Time Exponential Decompositions of Non-Markovian Gaussian Baths

 Even within the analytic setting, existing upper bounds are not tight.
 As an illustrative example, we consider the spin--boson model with an Ohmic spectral density \(J(\omega)=\omega e^{-\omega}\) at zero temperature.
 Figure~\ref{fig:n_vs_t} shows the number of bath modes \(N\) required to achieve a fixed accuracy \(\varepsilon=0.01\) in the $L^1$ norm for reproducing the bath correlation function over the time interval $[0,T]$, plotted as a function of the maximal simulation time $T$.
 For comparison, we include three reference scalings, $N\propto T$, $N\propto \log T$, and $N\propto (\log T)^2$ (the upper bound established for this setting in \cite{ThoennissVilkoviskiyAbanin2024}).
 Numerical results (for details, see \cite[\cref{sec:numerics}]{supp}) suggest that the required number of bath modes can be asymptotically independent of $T$, which would lead to a significant saving in simulation cost.

-Moreover, compact sum-of-exponentials (SOE) representations for imaginary-time functions with logarithmic scaling in inverse temperature have enabled major algorithmic advances in equilibrium quantum many-body calculations with rigorous complexity estimates.
-Approaches such as the Discrete Lehmann Representation (DLR) \cite{kaye2022discrete} and pole fitting \cite{NakatsukasaSeteTrefethen2018,HuangGullLin2023,Ying2022} have led to efficient schemes for diagrammatics \cite{KayeHuangStrandGolez2024,HuangDenisStrandKaye2025,GazizovaZhangGullLeBlanc2024}, analytic continuation \cite{HuangGullLin2023,ZhangYuGull2024}, and accelerating equilibrium dynamical mean-field theory (DMFT) \cite{KayeHuangStrandGolez2024,HuangDenisStrandKaye2025} calculations.
-A natural and frequently raised question is the efficiency of similarly compact representations in nonequilibrium real-time calculations (such as \cite{XuYanShietal2022, ParkHuangZhuetal2024, HuangParkChanLin2025, ZhangErpenbeckYuetal2025}).
+We note that the availability of compact sum-of-exponentials (SOE) representations of imaginary-time functions with provably logarithmic scaling in inverse temperature has enabled many algorithmic developments in equilibrium quantum many-body calculations.
+Approaches such as the discrete Lehmann representation (DLR) \cite{kaye2022discrete} and various pole-fitting \cite{NakatsukasaSeteTrefethen2018,Mejuto-ZaeraZepeda-NunezLindseyetal2020,shinaoka21,HuangGullLin2023,Ying2022} schemes have led to efficient algorithms for diagrammatics \cite{KayeHuangStrandGolez2024,HuangDenisStrandKaye2025,GazizovaZhangGullLeBlanc2024,gazizova25}, analytic continuation \cite{HuangGullLin2023,zhang24,ZhangYuGull2024,ying22,Ying2022}, and dynamical mean-field theory (DMFT) calculations \cite{georges96,labollita25,sheng23}, in which many impurity solvers, such as those based on exact diagonalization \cite{caffarel94,liebsch11}, diagrammatics \cite{KayeHuangStrandGolez2024,HuangDenisStrandKaye2025}, matrix product states \cite{wolf15}, and neural network learning \cite{valenti26} all require a compact bath discretization as input.
+A natural and frequently raised question is the efficiency of similarly compact representations in nonequilibrium real-time calculations (such as \cite{XuYanShietal2022, ParkHuangZhuetal2024, HuangParkChanLin2026, ZhangErpenbeckYuetal2025,PaprotzkiEckstein2025}).
 This work addresses that question by establishing rigorous complexity bounds.

 In this Letter, we present a unified, rigorous framework for determining the simulation complexity of real-time Gaussian environments.
 Our approach advances prior analyses in various ways.
 We establish complexity bounds that remain valid in the presence of spectral singularities (see \cref{tab:summary}).
 For many physically relevant regimes, we prove how the number of bath modes $N$ required scales with maximum simulation time $T$.
 For fixed target $L^1$ accuracy of the bath correlation functions on $[0,T]$, the long-time scaling depends on the singularity type: $N$ is independent of $T$ for mild singularities (e.g.\ square-root); $N=O(\log T\,\log\log T)$ for step discontinuities or logarithmic singularities; and, in the worst case, $N=O((\log T)^2)$ for inverse power-law divergences.